AbsaOSS/spot/README.md

 it was set as a new default for Enceladus.

 #### Example: Parallelism
-Here we demonstrate how to apply selected metrics from [parellel algorithms theory](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms) to [Spark execution model](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-mode-overview).
+Here we demonstrate application of selected metrics from [parellel algorithms theory](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms) to [Spark execution model](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-mode-overview).

 The diagram below shows execution timeline of a Spark app.
-Here, for simplicity of the demonstration, we assume each executor has a single CPU core.
+Here, for the simplicity of the demonstration, we assume each executor has a single CPU core.
 The duration of the run on _m_ executors is denoted _T(m)_.
 The allocation time of each executor is presented with a dotted orange rectangle.
 Tasks at the executors are shown as green rectangles.
 The tasks are organized in stages which may overlap.
 Tasks of each stage are executed in parallel.